miner0828/skephuts/README.md

       -h      Prints this message.

-      -d      Includes the distance from one witch hut to the other
+      -d      Includes the average distance from one witch hut to another

       -o      Includes the distance from the first witch hut to the origin.